 - It is fun for the kids as they jump and bounce up and down

 - Way to create social interaction and engagement with others.

 Since she was already sold about getting the kids some trampoline, I went on to research on the best trampoline for autistic child and here is what I found out.

 What to look out for when getting a trampoline for your autistic child

-- Can be used both indoors and outdoors—A good trampoline need to be used both indoors and outdoors as well.
+- Can be used both indoors and outdoors—A good trampoline needs to be used both indoors and outdoors as well.

-- Offer maximum enjoyment to the kids while allowing them to expend all their bottled up energies—the trampoline need to be in good shape and strong enough so that the kids can enjoy it for a long time and will only move off it when they have expended maximum energy on it.
+- Offer maximum enjoyment to the kids while allowing them to expend all their bottled-up energies—the trampoline needs to be in good shape and strong enough so that the kids can enjoy it for a long time and will only move off it when they have expended maximum energy on it.